$1,400 stimulus checks helped March retail sales soar 9.8%

 “I finally caught up on my bills and could go on a bit of a spending spree,” says Golden, who works in accounts receivable at a school system.

 Americans spent their cash on cars, eating out and home renovations, according to the Commerce Department.
-But sporting goods stores saw the biggest jump in sales, up 23.5% in March from the month before.
+But sporting goods stores saw the biggest jump in sales, up 23.5% in March from the month before, as people bought outdoor gear.
 It was followed by clothing stores, where sales soared 18.3%.

 That’s welcome news for clothing sellers, which lost sales last year after having to temporarily shut their stores at the start of the pandemic.
 Companies have said people are starting to socialize again and are using their stimulus checks for new outfits.

-Levi Strauss said shoppers are buying up wide leg and loose fitting jeans as they emerge from a year stuck at home.
+Levi Strauss said shoppers are buying up wide leg and loose fitting jeans as they emerge from being stuck at home for a year.
 At Macy’s, there’s more demand for dresses as proms and weddings resume.
 And teen retailer American Eagle said sales are rising due to “pent-up” demand for its fashions.

 But not all retailers are benefiting: Bed Bath & Beyond, the seller of sheets and shower curtains, said this week that most of its customers don’t qualify for stimulus checks, and those that do are spending them on food, clothes and gadgets, stuff the company doesn’t sell much of.